nithinmurali/pygsheets/README.md

 Each cell is directly linked with its cell in spreadsheet, hence changing the value of cell object will update the corresponding cell in spreadsheet unless you explictly unlink it

-Different ways of updating Spreadsheet
+Different ways of updating Cells
 ```python
 c1 = worksheet.cell('B1')
 c1.value = 'hehe'